Shawn-Nichol/AndroidKotlinGuide/BackgroundTasks/Background optimizations.md

 }
 ```

-When the system reports a chagne in teh specified content URI, your appp receives a callback and a JobParameters object  is passed ot he onsTartJob() in `mediaContentJob.class`
+When the system reports a change in the specified content URI, your app receives a callback and a JobParameters object  is passed to the `onStartJob()` in `mediaContentJob.class`

 ## Determine which content authroities triggered a job
 Android 7 also extends JobParameters to allow your app to receive useful information about what content authroities and URI triggered the job